 Below you will find information on diet, accomodation, toys, companionship, safety and health.
-If you wish to read a little more about budgerigar parakeets first then simply click here.
+If you wish to read a little more about budgerigar parakeets, like why some are called American and some English, then simply click here.

 Now, how does this information help us plan our budgie care?

 As you now know budgies live in grassland areas, this means that their diet is mostly made up of seeds and greens.
 They have access to a variety of grasses, including Mitchell grass, spinifex grasses, wild oats, canary grass and many others.
 These supply the budgie with seeds of varying development from newly formed and unripe, through to fully ripe dry seeds like those we see in pet shops.